apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

 Add CLI Commands For Testing Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While developing the driver, it may help to issue operations from the console to verify the driver is responding correctly.
-Since the nRF52DK only has one UART, which we will use to connect the CO2 sensor, we will use the :doc:`Segger RTT Console <segger_rtt>` instead.
+While developing the driver, it would be helpful to issue operations from the console to verify the driver is responding correctly.
+Since the nRF52DK only has one UART, which will be used to connect to the CO2 sensor, the console we'll use instead is the :doc:`Segger RTT Console <segger_rtt>`.
 To configure this, make the following changes in your project's ``syscfg.yml`` file:

 .. code-block:: console